 Annual Adjustments or “trending” of property values became part of Indiana’s move to a market-based assessment system that began in 2002.

-Trending requires assessors to research sales of properties in a particular area over the previous two years.
+Trending requires assessors to research sales of properties in a particular area every year.
 Using that information, assessors then estimate the values of other properties in the same area to determine an assessed value.